-Prosecutor positions in the Office of the Director of Public Prosecutions
+in the Office of the Director of Public Prosecutions

-The Office of the Director of Public Prosecutions may from time to time require lawyers to fill vacancies in the Office.
+The Office of the Director of Public Prosecutions may from time to time require Legal & Knowledge Management Researchers to fill vacancies in the Office.
 These vacancies may be permanent or temporary.
-The Office intends to set up a Prosecutor panel which will be valid for a period of 18 months and will draw down from this panel as required.
+The Office intends to set up a panel which will be valid for a period of 18 months and will draw down from this panel as required.